Afterworlds by Scott Westerfeld (2014)

 A Scott Westerfeld book that I didn’t finish??
 I made it past the halfway point and then just haven’t picked it back up and now I’m itching to start something new.
 Perhaps I’ll finish it eventually.
 But that’s what kills me.
 I adore Scott Westerfeld’s work!
 The Uglies Series?
 Leviathan???
 All genius and I can read them a million times over.

 I really think he had a really great idea for this book and the dual storyline thing actually worked for me.
 There was so much I loved and it was really great overall (at least of what I read) but while it was intriguing it was not intriguing enough.
 For now.
 It was not difficult at all for me to put down this book and then return to it days later remembering that ah yes I was in the midst of a chapter.
 A plus is that it was very easy to pick up and continue reading from wherever I left off but a minus is the fact that it was so easy and an often occurrence that I put this very book down stopping even mid-page.

 Perhaps one day I will finish it and then provide a new review but for now this is all I have to share.

 I still recommend this author highly but it’s up to you to decide which books to read.
-Rarely does an author only have smash hits just like there are always those few songs on a favorite band’s album that are okay but you still tend to skip them on the CD (or iTunes since we’re in the 21st century).
+Rarely does an author only have smash hits just like there are always those few songs on a favorite band’s album that are okay but you still tend to skip them on the CD (or iTunes/Spotify since we’re in the 2010’s).